rm command deletes files and directories. Here we remove the file unwanted_file.txt from the filesystem.

 Note that you can access the layout of the filesystem here.

-Then, list all files and directories in the working directory.
+Now that you are in the correct directory, list all files and directories in the working directory.

 Inside the current directory, remove waterboy.txt.